zentouro/CarbonCycle/index.md

 <h3> The Basics </h3>

  Carbon is transferred between CO2 and living or dead organic material by the very basic photosynthesis / respiration reaction (shown here in simplified form).

-CO2+H2O+energy <=> CH2O + O2
+<p> CO2+H2O+energy <=> CH2O + O2 </p>

-When this reaction proceeds to the right, it is the fixation of carbon to organic matter by plants via photosynthesis; and when it proceeds to the left, it is respiration or combustion of that organic matter.
-Fossil fuels are the remnants of dead organic matter that lived millions of years ago.
+<p> When this reaction proceeds to the right, it is the fixation of carbon to organic matter by plants via photosynthesis; and when it proceeds to the left, it is respiration or combustion of that organic matter.
+Fossil fuels are the remnants of dead organic matter that lived millions of years ago. </p>

-The Global Carbon Cycle
+<h3> The Global Carbon Cycle </h3>

 The carbon cycle is a complex system of biological, chemical and physical processes.
 A schematic from the IPCC AR4 report is shown here.
 The schematic shows the major reservoirs of carbon in gigatons of carbon, GtC (1 GtC = 1 PgC: Petagram of Carbon) and the major fluxes in GtC/yr.
 The numbers shown are the best estimates for the 1990’s.

-IMAGE HERE w/ caption
+<p> IMAGE HERE w/ caption  </p>